Cavalier King Charles Spaniel

 Are Cavalier King Charles Spaniels hypoallergenic?

 No, Cavalier King Charles Spaniels are not hypoallergenic.
-Though they’re average shedders, they tend to leave fur behind on clothing and furniture.
-If you need a dog who won’t ignite your allergies, but you love the Cavalier, look at popular mixes like the Cavapoo (Cavalier-Poodle mix) or the Cavachon (Cavalier-Bichon Frise mix).
+Although they’re average shedders, they tend to leave fur behind on clothing and furniture.
+If you need a dog who won’t ignite your allergies, but you love the Cavalier, look at popular mixes such as the Cavapoo (Cavalier-Poodle mix) or the Cavachon (Cavalier-Bichon Frise mix).
 If the dog’s fur is more like the Poodle’s or Bichon’s, they could be better for allergy sufferers than a purebred Cavalier King Charles Spaniel.

 How long do Cavalier King Charles Spaniels live?

-The Cavalier King Charles Spaniel has a lifespan of 12 to 15 years.
+The Cavalier King Charles Spaniel has a lifespan of 12-15 years.
 With regular exercise, a proper diet and routine visits to the vet, your Cavalier will be a part of your family for a long time.

 Are Cavalier King Charles Spaniels smart?

 Yes, Cavalier King Charles Spaniels are quite smart and can easily pick up commands and tricks.
-Because they are so eager to please, they’re highly responsive and intuitive by nature.
-You likely won’t have much trouble getting your Cavalier to listen or follow along.
+They’re highly responsive and intuitive by nature, and you likely won’t have much trouble getting your Cavalier to listen or follow along.

 Do Cavalier King Charles Spaniels bark a lot?